mwvgroup/pittgoogle-client/docs/source/for-developers/manage-dependencies-poetry.md

-# Managing Dependencies with Poetry
+# Managing dependencies with Poetry

 This page contains instructions for managing the `pittgoogle` package dependencies using [Poetry](https://python-poetry.org/).
 Poetry was implemented in this repo in [pull #7](https://github.com/mwvgroup/pittgoogle-client/pull/7).